legendy4141/LanceDB/docs/src/integrations/voxel51.md

     -  In the function, specify the **model** you want to use to generate the embedding vectors, and what **vector search engine** you want to use on the **backend** (here LanceDB).

     !!!tip
-        You can also give the similarity index a name(`brain_key`), which is useful if you want to run vector searches against multiple indexes.
+        You can also give the similarity index a name(`brain_`), which is useful if you want to run vector searches against multiple indexes.

 2. **Query** - Once you have generated your similarity index, you can query your dataset with `sort_by_similarity()`.
 The query can be any of the following: